Family Drop In & Resources

 Early Literacy Programs

-The Story book House (A.O.K – All Our Kids) is a place for play.
+A.O.K – All Our Kids is a place for play.
 It provides FREE part-time drop-in programs for parents and caregivers to come with children under five.
 They are staffed by experienced and trained Early Childhood Educators who promote quality, interactive activities and act as a resource to parents and caregivers.
 Currently available in Holland Landing, Richmond Hill and Newmarket.
 This program is funded through The Regional Municipality of York.

 View Flyers for date, time and location: